s-johansson/monitoring-common-shell-library/FUNCREF.md

 | Type | `int` |
 | Value | 0 on success, 1 on failure |

-## 72. Function `get_param_value`
+## 72. Function `get_param_default_value`

 ### 72a.
 About

-outputs the value of a given parameter, if it has been set already - in this case it returns 0.
+outputs the default value of a given parameter, if it has been set already - in this case it returns 0.
 Otherwise it returns 1.

 ### 72b.
 Parameters